Full Attitude Intelligent Controller Design of a Heliquad under Complete Failure of an Actuator: INTELLIGENT FAULT-TOLERANT CONTROLLER DESIGN FOR A HELI-QUAD

 where

 $f(.)$ is a tanhyperbolic activation function.

-The training data for control allocation network is generated using BEMT for different number of inputs $\phi$ and $\omega$.
-Instead of explicitly providing uncertainty, we ignore tip loss factor in Eq. (\ref{dtmomentum}) while generating data.
-Standard levenberg-marquardt backpropogation algorithm is used to train weights ($w$) and biases ($b$).
-The number of hidden neurons are selected using the procedure described in \cite{vijay}.
+The training data for the control allocation network is generated using Blade Element Momentum Theory for different number of inputs $\phi$ and $\omega$.
+Standard levenberg-marquardt backpropogation algorithm was used to train the weights ($w$) and biases ($b$).
+The number of hidden neurons were selected using the procedure described in [\citen{vijay}].
+Training was conducted for 1000 epochs.
+Fig. \ref{nnperf} shows the performance of the neural network.
+It can be seen that the network is able to approximate the data very well.